mandrindraa/mandrindraa/README.md

 - 👋 Hi, I’m @mandrindra12
-- 👀 I’m interested in onboard programming and robotics
+- 👀 I’m interested in embedded and robotics
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me ...

 <!---
 mandrindra12/mandrindra12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.